PovertyAction/New_HFCs-Readmes/05_data_readme.txt

 This folder is designed to store all files containing data.
 If your data contains personally identifiable information, you need to make sure this folder is encrypted.

 - 01_preloads

 This is where you should store preload files.
-If your survey makes use of preload data, which is usually the case for any follow-up survey round i.e. not a baseline, then save a copy of the files you create here.
+If your survey makes use of preload data, which is usually the case for any follow-up survey round (i.e. not a baseline), then save a copy of the files you create here.

 - 02_survey